-2.2.1.
+3.2.1.
 Packet Format.
 Each FAR mobicast packet contains the following information in its header: sender location, packet sending time, initial delivery zone coordinates, delivery zone velocity, message lifetime, message type, sender packet sequence number, and the last forwarder location.
-Similar to previous mobicast protocols[6][7], we do not assume each node has a unique ID.
+Similar to previous mobicast protocols[7][8], we do not assume each node has a unique ID.
 The sender location, the packet sending time stamp and the sender packet sequence number are jointly used to identify each packet on the network.
 The initial delivery zone field contains an ordered sequence of locations corresponding to the initial vertices of the delivery zone.
 For a circular delivery zone, the radius and the initial center are recorded instead.
-The message type field is used for indicating the type of delivery zone, e.g., rectangle, pentagon, circle, ellipse, etc. The initial delivery zone coordinates combined with the delivery zone velocity and packet sending time can be used to determine the location of the delivery zone at any point time in the future.
-The message lifetime is used for terminating each mobicast session.
+The message type field is used for indicating the type of delivery zone, e.g., rectangle, pentagon, circle, ellipse, etc. The initial delivery zone coordinates combined with the delivery zone velocity and packet sending time can be used to determine the location of the delivery zone at any time in the future.
+The message lifetime is used for terminating the mobicast session.
 The last forwarder information is used for determining if further forwarding of a packet is needed.
-We will discuss these in more detail.